CWRUbotix/rov-24/README.md

 It runs the tests and pipes the output to the terminal.

+If you install the flake8 and mypy extension they should help enforce the linters.

 <!-- ### Automatic building for non-VSCode heathens

 Run this command from your workspace folder